liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/08-configuring-widgets/06-widget-permissions.markdown

 [TOC levels=1-4]

-All of Liferay's widgets support @product@'s robust, fine-grained permissions system.
+All of Liferay's widgets support @sharepoint@'s robust, fine-grained permissions system.
 Some higher level permissions can be configured in the permissions tab of the widget's configuration dialog box.
 You can grant Roles permission to